marcomole00/sweng2-rp-mole/considerations.md

 ```

 This approach makes more explicit and easy to read all the applied configuration options.
-It's also more straightforward to modify an exisiting declaration, since all the configuration options are in one file.
+It's also more straightforward to modify an existing declaration, since all the configuration options are in one file.

 It's a possible to apply "patches" that override the "base" declaration.

 ## wordpress-deployment

 Since both wordpress and mysql require a persistent storage solution,
-i.e. a volume with a lifecycle that's indipendent from the pod's lifecycle, a PersistentVolumeClaim is used.
+i.e. a volume with a lifecycle that's independent from the pod's lifecycle, a PersistentVolumeClaim is used.

 ```yaml
 kind: PersistentVolumeClaim